porthd/timer/Documentation/ReadMe.md

 shown in a calendar.

 #### Data processors for this timer

-Three data processors have been defined so that the data can be read.
+Six data processors were defined so that the data can be read in or converted.

 The `FlexToArrayProcessor` allows reading Flexform fields and converting them into simple arrays.